JOB TITLE: Development Associate DEPARTMENT: Development

-- Write thank you letters and assist in relationship-building with individuals and companies.
+- Issue weekly donor acknowledgement letters and assist in relationship building with individuals and companies.

-- Support and actively participate in the operations of all fundraising events.
+- Support and participate in the operations of all fundraising and friend-raising events.

-- Research individuals and companies who might financially support the organization.
+- Research individuals and institutions who might financially support the organization.

 - Maintain the development calendar for all PSA events, tracking deadlines and collection of needed materials for foundations, companies and government funders.

 - Assist in processing yearly donation appeal letters (paper and digital).

-- Attend and work all organizational concerts and special events.
+- Attend and work all organizational concerts and events.

 - Perform other duties as assigned.

-A successful Development Associate candidate must have a Bachelor’s degree from an accredited college or university, or similar educational background, excellent written and oral communication skills and should have some experience working or volunteering for a nonprofit organization in any of the areas of development, marketing or box office.
+A successful Development Associate candidate must have a Bachelor’s degree from an accredited college or university, or similar educational background, and excellent written and oral communication skills.
+Prior experience working for a nonprofit organization in any of the areas of development, marketing or box office.
 Direct prior experience of special fundraising events planning and execution is a plus.

 Must have great people skills, be outgoing and personable, and have a work style that is flexible, detail- and service-oriented and creative.
 Candidates need to be able to take the lead on projects, be motivated by a goal, take responsibility for the result, and have the ability to work by yourself or in a team.
-Candidates from diverse backgrounds are encouraged.
+Candidates from diverse backgrounds are encouraged to apply.

-The Development Associate should be proficient in Microsoft Office, Outlook, GoogleMail, and Internet for research.
-Familiarity with the nonprofit database software PatronManager, iWave, Greater Giving a plus.
+The Development Associate should be proficient in Microsoft Office (Excel, Word and PowerPoint), Outlook, GoogleMail, and Internet for research.
+Familiarity with the nonprofit database software PatronManager, iWave, Greater Giving Event Management is a plus.

-The Development Associate should have good time- and project-juggling skills, be organized, and have the ability to work on multiple projects at the same time.
+The Development Associate should have a hospitality driven approach to donor relations, adhere to deadlines, be organized, and have the ability to work on multiple projects at the same time while keeping priorities clear.

 The Development Associate should be able to work with the Pasadena Symphony and Pasadena POPS on concert days, and special event dates, both of which may occur on evenings and weekends.
 Candidates should have reliable transportation and be able to travel by car, as necessary.
 Proof of current auto insurance may be required.
 All PSA employees are required to provide proof of receiving the 2-doses of the COVID vaccine as well as a booster shot no later than two weeks prior to the start date of employment.

-Email your application materials including your résumé, a cover letter to Scott Vandrick, Chief Development Officer at [email protected].
+Email your application materials including a cover letter and résumé to Scott Vandrick, Chief Development Officer at [email protected].
 Application window is open through January 15, 2023 or until filled.